-- Submission of a business utilization report on M/WBE subcontractor utilization. - Review of the business utilization report for evidence of discrimination. - A mechanism whereby complaints may be filed against firms that have discriminated in the marketplace. - Due process, in terms of an investigation by agency staff. - A hearing process before an independent hearing examiner. - An appeals process to the agency manager and, ultimately, to a court. - Imposition of sanctions, including: - Disqualification from bidding with the agency for up to five years. - Termination of all existing contracts. - Referral for prosecution for fraud.
+- A mechanism whereby complaints may be filed against firms that have discriminated in the marketplace. - Due process, in terms of an investigation by agency staff. - A hearing process before an independent hearing examiner. - An appeals process to the agency manager and, ultimately, to a court. - Imposition of sanctions, including: - Disqualification from bidding with the agency for up to five years. - Termination of all existing contracts. - Referral for prosecution for fraud.

-COMMENDATION AND RECOMMENDATION 7-7: Business Development Assistance
+COMMENDATION AND RECOMMENDATION 9-7: Business Development Assistance

 The Commonwealth should be commended for its business development initiatives.
-The Commonwealth should evaluate the impact of these initiatives on SWaM utilization. the Commonwealth should follow the example of the Port Authority of New York and New Jersey, for which management and technical assistance contracts have been structured to include incentives for producing results, such as increasing the number of M/WBEs being registered as qualified vendors with the port, and increasing the number of M/WBEs graduating from subcontract work to prime contracting.
+The commonwealth should insure that there is sufficient funding to continue the regional training of SWaMs.
+The Commonwealth should evaluate the impact of these initiatives on SWaM utilization. the Commonwealth should follow the example of the Port Authority of New York and New Jersey, for which management and technical assistance contracts have been structured to include incentives for producing results, such as increasing the number of M/WBEs being registered as qualified vendors with the port, and increasing the number of SWaMs graduating from subcontract work to prime contracting.